 Create a meaningful livelihood restoring land and revitalizing community.

-Our new long-term program is designed to give you the skills, experience and confidence to run a farm, ranch, retreat center or urban farm in ways that heal damaged ecosystems and sequester carbon.
+Our new long-term program is designed as a path for you to develop the skills, experience and confidence needed to run a farm, ranch, retreat center or urban farm in ways that heal damaged ecosystems and sequester carbon.

-It’s vital that we get that land into the hands of those who know how manage it in ways that contribute to global healing.
+At the same time, half the farmland in North America is due to change hands in the next two decades as farmers age out.
+It is vital that we get that land into the hands of those who know how to manage it in ways that contribute to global healing!!

 Who is this for?